Joy & Andrew Wright

 Any farmer will tell you that no two days are the same.
-We have 175 cows at the farm, so for years we followed the routine of waking up at 6am for the morning milking and 4pm for the afternoon stint.
+We have 180 cows at the farm and produce up to 4,900 litres of milk each week, so for years we followed the routine of waking up at 6am for the morning milking and starting again at 4pm for the afternoon stint.

 It’s all hands-on deck when it comes to the cows.
 Joy looks after the calves, who need feeding twice a day.

 ‘It’s a job that I really like’, Joy mentions ‘perfect for making good use of your mothering instincts, and I get our two children Jack and Annabel to give me a helping hand.’